The Charming History of Truth or Dare

 The Curious Art of British Lovemaking

-This is confirmed by an illustration from 1788 titled Questions & Commands: or The Mistaken Road to Hereford: A Sunday Evening’s Amusement.[7]
-The illustration, which was published by the famous print seller Hannah Humphrey, features a party of affluent British men and women in their wigs and formal wear.
-One of the men is commanding another man to put his head underneath the petticoat (underskirt) of a female guest while the room looks on and laughs.
+An illustration from 1788 even features a party of affluent British men and women in their wigs and formal wear.
+One of the men is commanding another man to put his head underneath the petticoat (underskirt) of a female guest, and the room looks on and laughs.
+7

-Let’s continue our quest with the history of Truth or Dare.
-In the next century, sometime in the late 1700s or early 1800s, the book The Gaping Wide-Mouthed Waddling Frog: A New Game of Questions & Commands[8] was published.
-The book looks a little different than what we think of modern-day Truth or Dare.
+Sometime in the late 1700s or early 1800s, a book details what looks like a little different than what we think of modern-day Truth or Dare.
 For example, one page shows three monkeys in fancy British clothing.
 The caption reads:

 Command,–Take this.